-The Upper Mountains of Akkar-Donnieh Important Bird Area (IBA) is located approximately 5km to the southwest of the Project site.
+The Upper Mountains of Akkar-Donnieh Important Bird Area (IBA) is located immediately adjacent to the Project site, overlapping it by approximately 200m for part of the Project's western boundary.
 Up to 50,000 soaring birds pass through the area each year, with the IBA being more important in the autumn when large flocks of levant sparrowhawk, great white pelican, common crane and white stork pass over it.
-102 species were observed on the Project site during surveys.